zirkelc/millis-js/README.md

 Factory methods return a new `Duration` instance.

-- `Duration.from(duration: DurationLike): Duration`: Returns a new duration instance from a duration like object
+- `Duration.from(duration: DurationLike): Duration`: Returns a Duration from a duration like object
   ```typescript
   // From components
   Duration.from({